 We provide all the gear, but you will need to bring your own climbing shoes and harness.
 We have belay devices, slings, and helmets, but you might prefer to bring your own.
 While deep water soloing your shoes will get wet, so we recommend bringing two pairs.
 We strongly suggest bringing a down jacket, a hat, a rain jacket, a pair of comfortable approach shoes, 2 bathing suits or quick-drying clothing, towel, head lamp, sleeping bag, and a backpack big enough for carrying lunch and gear to the crag.

+There are plenty restaurants and bars in to have dinner.
+Communal dinners can be organized if required.
 We may also decide to plan a night out at a restaurant in one of the many nearby towns.

 Palma De Mallorca Airport